-The Dominion KX II is an enterprise-class, secure, digital KVM (Keyboard, Video, Mouse) switch that provides BIOS-level (and up) access, and control of up to 64 servers from anywhere in the world via a web browser.
+The Dominion KX II is an enterprise-class, secure, digital KVM (Keyboard, Video, Mouse) switch that provides BIOS-level (and up) access and control of servers from anywhere in the world via a web browser.
+Up to 64 servers can be controlled with a standard Dominion KX II.
+With the Dominion KX II 8-user model, up to 32 servers can be controlled with the KX2-832 and up to 64 servers can be controlled with the KX2-864.

+The Dominion KX II supports up to 8 video channels, allowing up to eight concurrent users to connect to eight different video targets at any given point in time.
 At the rack, the Dominion KX II provides BIOS-level control of up to 64 servers and other IT devices from a single keyboard, monitor, and mouse.
 The integrated remote access capabilities of the Dominion KX II provide the same levels of control of your servers via a web browser.

 The Dominion KX II is easily installed using standard UTP (Cat 5/5e/6) cabling.
 Its advanced features include virtual media, 128-bit encryption, dual power supplies, remote power control, dual Ethernet, LDAP, RADIUS, Active Directory, Syslog integration, external modem capabilities, and web management.
+The Dominion KX II 8-user model also provides an extended local port located on the back of the device.
 These features enable you to deliver higher up-time, better productivity, and bulletproof security - at any time from anywhere.

-Dominion KX II products can operate as standalone appliances and do not rely on a central management device.
+The Dominion KX II products can operate as standalone appliances and do not rely on a central management device.
 For larger data centers and enterprises, numerous Dominion KX II devices (along with Dominion SX devices for remote serial console access and Dominion KSX for remote/branch office management) can be integrated into a single logical solution using Raritan's CommandCenter Secure Gateway (CC-SG) management unit.